Associate of Science in Paralegal Studies

 If you’re interested in pursuing a career in law, earn an Associate of Science in Paralegal Studies degree.
 Working as a paralegal will allow you to work in the profession for a few years to gain experience and begin your path toward continued law education.
 In National University’s paralegal associate degree program, you’ll learn how to dig deep into the facts of cases, research laws and regulations, prepare legal memoranda, arrange evidence and documents for attorneys, and much more.

 Paralegals are highly capable legal professionals, and although they do many things attorneys do, their services are less expensive so more and more firms are using them to keep costs down.
 As a paralegal, you’ll be recognized as an important member of a powerful legal team.

-Approved by the American Bar Association for online, as well as onsite at our Los Angeles, COC, and Cerritos College campuses.
+This program is approved by the American Bar Association and offered online and onsite in the Los Angeles Region.
 The program combines a comprehensive academic curriculum with practical education in the role of the paralegal in a legal environment.